-Sidebar (or vertical navigation) menus allow you to have many menu items.
+Sidebar (a.k.a. vertical navigation) menus allow you to have many menu items.
 That’s great right?
 Not only can I have the usual About Us, but I can also include my download page and my sports page and my daughter’s hobby page and, and, and. . .

 STOP!
 No. It’s not great.

-Adding pages to a site with a vertical menu structure is easy, but – like mega-menus – viewers are offered too much choice.
+Adding pages to a site with a vertical menu structure is easy, but – like mega-menus – viewers can be given too much choice.
 Which can lead to no choice at all.
 Ever stopped at the tiny tins of tuna section at the supermarket thinking, “I can be healthy” and then, because of too much choice, bailing?
 No?
 Well.
 I did.

-Users can dig down through the sub-navigation structure (again, I stick to only about 5 options here if we are using dropdown menus) to find more information if they really need it.
+With only 6 choices, users can dig down through an alternative sub-navigation structure (again, I recommend only a few options in any drop-down menus) to find more information if they really need it.